sr-stanley/adds-vm-creation/README.md

 ---

 ### Step 4 - Create the Client Virtual Machine
 The **Client** virtual machine is a VM that is joined to the domain managed by the domain controller.
-It acts as a domain member computer, allowing users to log-in using their domain credentials and access shared resources, policies, and security settings controlled by Active Directory.
+It acts as a domain member computer, allowing users to log in using their domain credentials and access shared resources, policies, and security settings controlled by Active Directory.

 - At the top of the screen, in the search bar, type in **"virtual machine"** and select virtual machines under **services**.
 - Click `Create` and select `Virtual Machine` and configure the following details.